 A. Yes, you can but you must be registered as a Food Business with your local council.
 Meat should be kept at below seven degrees in transit.

-What the consumer does not want
+What the consumer wants

-What the consumer does want
+What the consumer doesn’t want

-Main messages for game promotion could be:
+Key messages for game promotion are: